PercyCho/powerset/PowerSet-Guide/PowerSet-Singleplayer-Strats-and-Tips.md

 ## Opposing Piece Positions

-When playing a few rounds of PSSP (PoweSet Singleplayer), I realized some of the opposing pieces formed shapes on the board.
+When playing a few rounds of PSSP (PowerSet Singleplayer), I realized some of the opposing pieces formed shapes on the board.
 Here are some of them from most common to most rare.

 When three opposing pieces form a small arrow pointing left or right, that is called a **switch**.
 It is probably the most common and messes up people's gameplay the most:

 ![Switch](switch.PNG)

-When three or more opposing pieces form a diagonal line on the board which goes to the left or the right, it's called exactally what it is, a **line**.
+When three or more opposing pieces form a diagonal line on the board which goes to the left or the right, it's called exactly what it is, a **line**.

 ![Line](line.PNG)